jasshone/jasshone.github.io/_posts/2024-07-19-A-Deep_Dive_Into_Transformers.md

 ```python
 print(decode(m.generate(idx = torch.zeros((1,1), dtype = torch.log), max_new_tokens = 500)[0].tolist()))
 ```
-This will print out the generated text, which is not too good at this stage.
+This will print out the generated text, which is not too good at this stage (2.5).

 That's all for the Bigram Model section!
 (37:49 in the video)